jbarrettsteiner/oss-enterprise/ISSUE_TEMPLATE/new-release.md

 ## Preparing to Maintain

-- [ ] At least one internal employee is committed to managing community interactions by triaging and responding to issues, giving feedback and merging pull requests
+- [ ] At least one internal team member is committed to managing community interactions by triaging and responding to issues, giving feedback and merging pull requests
 - [ ] The process for releasing a new version is clearly documented
-- [ ] At least two internal employees have access to release new versions
+- [ ] At least two internal team members have access to release new versions
-- [ ] At least one internal employee is committed to pulling each release into other internal products that depend on this project
+- [ ] At least one internal team member is committed to pulling each release into other internal products that depend on this project

 ## :shipit: